Reduced Charges in Los Angeles Domestic Violence Cases

 Domestic Battery

 Another slightly less serious charge would be Penal Code Section 243(e)(1), a domestic violence-related offense.
-Still, it doesn't have anything to do with any visible injuries, so it's slightly lesser than a 273.5, where there has to be a visible injury.
+Still, it doesn't have anything to do with any visible injuries, so it's slightly less than a 273.5, where there has to be a visible injury.

 Sometimes prosecutors are much more likely to charge this when it comes to a boyfriend/girlfriend situation or girlfriend/girlfriend or boyfriend/boyfriend than if the people are married.
 So, this would be a better charge.
-It would be a lesser included offense.
+It would be a lesser-included offense.
 It would be something that somebody would be happier with than a domestic violence 273.5 control – corporal injury to a spouse.

 Stuff that makes you look like a good community member to sway the prosecutor to give you something less than one of those more severe offenses.
 But as I've indicated in other articles and even in my book, even though you get this lesser charge — if your attorney can work it out for you — you still have some of the ramifications that flow from a domestic violence case.

-For example, even if you got a disturbing the peace as a lesser charge, you would likely still have to do a 52-week domestic violence course.
+For example, even if you got disturbing the peace as a lesser charge, you would likely still have to do a 52-week domestic violence course.
 That's what the prosecutors usually want.
-You'd probably also lose your ability to own, use or possess a gun or weapon for ten years and ammunition.
+You'd probably also lose your ability to own, use, or possess a gun or weapon for ten years and ammunition.